isomerpages/pris-test/_join-us/Internships.md

 > “The professionalism of the Psychologist and their drive to make a positive change in the lives of inmates give me a positive impression.”
 > – Chelsea Ye, NTU, Yr 2 Psychology.

-**For more information or to apply for an internship, please visit our [Singapore Prison Service Facebook page.](https://www.facebook.com/SingaporePrisonService)**